 Anyone involved in training should be familiar with the competencies covered in these Unit Standards and be able to train people to these Standards.

-MHANZ recommends the use of the ACC Guidelines which provide guidance on: the importance of training, who should receive it, when it is needed, who provides it, the core competencies in moving and handling training and training session outcomes.
+Moving and Handling People: The New Zealand Guidelines provides guidance on: the importance of training, who should receive it, when it is needed, who provides it, the core competencies in moving and handling training and training session outcomes.